k8stopologyawareschedwg/enhancements/keps/sig-node/2043-pod-resource-concrete-assigments/README.md

 ]
 ```

-Using the `Watch` endpoint, client applications can be notified of the pod resource allocation changes as soon as possible.
+Using the `ListAndWatch` endpoint, client applications will be notified of the pod resource allocation changes as soon as possible.
+This captures state of the pods' resources after any resource allocation change (addition/modification/deletion).
+NOTE: The response does not capture or indicate explicitly the differnce from the previous response received and (if required) the client
+would be responsible for evaluating that.
-However, the state of a pod will not be sent up until the first resource allocation change, which is the pod deletion in the worst case.
+However, the state of a pod will not be sent up until the first resource allocation change, which can be pod deletion in the worst case.
-Client applications who need to have the complete resource allocation picture thus need to consume both `List` and `Watch` endpoints.
+Client applications who need to have the complete resource allocation picture thus need to consume both `List` and `ListAndWatch` endpoints.

-The `resourceVersion` found in the responses of both APIs allows client applications to identify the most recent information.
-The `resourceVersion` value is updated following the same semantics of pod `resourceVersion` value, and the implementation
-may use the same value from the corresponding pods.
 To keep the implementation simple as possible, the kubelet does *not* store any historical list of changes.

-In order to make sure not to miss any updates, client application can:
-1. call the `Watch` endpoint to get a stream of changes.
-2. call the `List` endpoint to get the state of all the pods in the node.
-3. reconcile updates using the `resourceVersion`.

-In order to make the resource accounting on the client side, safe and easy as possible the `Watch` implementation
+In order to make the resource accounting on the client side, safe and easy as possible the `ListAndWatch` implementation
 will guarantee ordering of the event delivery in such a way that the capacity invariants are always preserved, and the value
 will be consistent after each event received - not only at steady state.
 Consider the following scenario with 10 devices, all allocated: pod A with device D1 allocated gets deleted, then
 pod B starts and gets device D1 again.
-In this case `Watch` will guarantee that `DELETE` and `ADDED` events are delivered
+In this case `ListAndWatch` will guarantee that `DELETE` and `ADDED` events are delivered
 in the correct order.

 To properly evaluate the amount of allocatable compute resources on a node, client applications can use the `GetAlloctableResources` endpoint.
-Applications can use `List` and `Watch` to learn about the current allocation of these resources, and thus the current amount of free (unallocated)
+Applications can use `List` and `ListAndWatch` to learn about the current allocation of these resources, and thus the current amount of free (unallocated)
 compute resources.
-Applications are expected to run `GetAlloctableResources` each time they expect a change in the resources
+Applications can also subscribe to `ListAndWatchAllocatableResources` to receive stream events corresponding to change in the resources
 availability (e.g. CPUs onlined/offlined, devices added/removed).
 We anticipate these changes to happen very rarely.
-Client applications should not expect any ordering in the return value.
+Similar to `ListAndWatch`, implementation of `ListAndWatchAllocatableResources` will also guarantee ordering of the event delivery.

 ### Test Plan

 Given that the API allows observing what device has been associated to what container, we need to be testing different configurations, such as:
 * Pods without devices assigned to any containers.
 * Pods with devices assigned to some but not all containers.
-- Pods with devices assigned to init containers.
+* Pods with devices assigned to init containers.
+* Test the above cases of device assignment in the context of Watch support.
 - ...

 We have identified two main ways of testing this API:
 - Unit Tests which won't rely on gRPC.
 They will test different configurations of pods and devices.
 - Node E2E tests which will allow us to test the service itself.
 The Tests will cover the both a list-only client and a list-and-watch client.
+- Node E2E tests to showcase podresource watch support (ListAndWatch and ListAndWatchAllocatableResources).

 E2E tests are explicitly not written because they would require us to generate and deploy a custom container.
 The infrastructure required is expensive and it is not clear what additional testing (and hence risk reduction) this would provide compare to node e2e tests.